This guide has been updated on April 25 2025

 CoTURN docker by defaults persists the data in the '/var/lib/coturn/' directory

-If we need to store the data in a different directory we can do so by specifing the -mount option in the docker run command
+If we need to store the data in a different directory we can do so by specifying the -mount option in the docker run command

 paste the code below in your terminal to specify a different file